BurgerAndreas/equilibrium-forcefields/notes.md

 Md17
 - Energies and forces for molecular dynamics trajectories of eight organic molecules.
 Level of theory DFT: PBE+vdW-TS
-- Each molecule has >100k samples, but we use <1k samples for training
+- Each molecule has >100k samples, but we use only <1k samples for training
 - https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.MD17.html
 - Machine learning of accurate energy-conserving molecular force fields